-PT SMART Tbk (SMART) wants to ensure that our palm oil operations are deforestation-free, traceable and bring benefits to the communities where we operate.
-We were one of the first major agri-businesses in the world to publish a Forest Conservation Policy, now embedded in our GAR Social and Environmental Policy (GSEP)
+Sinar Mas Agribusiness and Food wants to ensure that our palm oil operations are deforestation-free, traceable and bring benefits to the communities where we operate.
+We were one of the first major agri-businesses in the world to publish a Forest Conservation Policy, now embedded in our GAR Social and Environmental Policy (GSEP).

-SMART committed to protect forests that included High Carbon Stock (HCS) and High Conservation Value (HCV) areas in 2011.
-Since then we have assessed our plantations and mapped 9.457 hectares from our own and managed as states which are now set aside for conservation.
-This helps us deliver UN Sustainable Development Goal 15 which aims to sustainably manage forests and halt biodiversity loss.
+Sinar Mas Agribusiness and Food committed to protecting forests that included High Carbon Stock (HCS) and High Conservation Value (HCV) areas in 2011.
+Since then we have assessed our concession areas and mapped over 9,000 hectares which are now set aside for conservation.
+This helps us deliver UN SDG 15 which aims to sustainably manage forests and halt biodiversity loss.

-With no development on HCS forests and HCV areas and peatlands, it requires us to engage with and respect the rights of indigenous peoples and local communities.
-This is underpinned by legal compliance and a commitment to demonstrable industry best practice through the achievement of national and international standards and certifications.
+With no development on HCS forests and HCV areas and peatlands, we are required to engage with and respect the rights of indigenous peoples and local communities.
+This is underpinned by legal compliance, deforestation monitoring and a commitment to demonstrable industry best practice through the compliance with national and international standards and certifications.

 Our commitment to forest conservation and no development on peat represents the biggest contribution we can make in avoiding GHG emissions which contribute to climate change.
 This is in line with UN SDG 13 on taking action to combat climate change.

 While we continue to complete and design our overall GHG emission reduction strategy, we have already instituted several emission reduction measures.
-Amongst other things, captured waste methane gas is used as an alternative energy source, generating electricity for our factory operations.
+We have set up bio-digester facilities to capture waste methane gas at two of our mills.
+Amongst other things, the methane gas is used as an alternative energy source, generating electricity for our factory operations.
 We estimate that through methane capture and avoidance of fossil fuels, the methane capture facilities reduce between 40 to 55 percent of operational GHG emissions where they are sited.

-We are also particularly focused on working with the local communities in and around our concessions.
-We are involving the community in conservation efforts through inclusive approaches including Participatory Mapping (PM) and Participatory Conservation Planning (PCP).
-Through PM, The company and local communities map the land use in its concessions.
+We are focused on working with the local communities around and beyond our concession areas.
+Together with our holding company, Golden Agri-Resources, we are involving the community in conservation efforts through inclusive approaches including Participatory Mapping (PM) and Participatory Conservation Planning (PCP).
+Through PM, we are working with local communities map the land use in its concessions.
 The mapping allows all stakeholders to identify and designate critical areas for the community such as areas important for food security as well as conservation areas.
 This spatial plan is recognised formally and lodged with local authorities.
-The exercise also allows us to involve the community in conservation planning.